MarioCodes/dotnet-playground/README.md

 * No front.
 It's just an API - use Swagger to test requests
 * It implements an in-memory database

+## feature-flags
+Little project which uses Razor Pages for visibility.
+It implements Featuer Flags to enable/disable features in runtime.

 ## razor-pages-basic-webapp
 Basic Razor Pages project to test deployment with Azure Web Apps.
 Done using [the following docs](https://learn.microsoft.com/en-us/azure/app-service/quickstart-dotnetcore?tabs=net80&pivots=development-environment-vs).
 It doesn't include any ORM or database.